Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 #### 3.1.1 Definition of Key Variables and Terms
 We defined **Overlap Distance** as the total length (in meters) of each bus route that falls within a 150-meter buffer zone around MRT lines.
 This variable quantifies the extent to which a bus route runs parallel to an MRT line.
 The **Buffer Zone** used is a 150-meter radius around MRT lines, which we assume sufficiently captures potential redundancies in coverage by nearby bus routes.
 The [Land Transport Master Plan 2040 ](https://www.lta.gov.sg/content/ltagov/en/who_we_are/our_work/land_transport_master_plan_2040.html)(LTMP 2040) focuses on creating a more integrated and sustainable transport system.
-Although specific buffer zone distances aren't always detailed, the plan emphasizes enhancing public transport connectivity and reducing travel times, which aligns with our use of the buffer zone.
+Although specific buffer zone distances aren't always detailed, the plan emphasises enhancing public transport connectivity and reducing travel times, which aligns with our use of the buffer zone.
 Lastly, **Redundant Route** is defined as any portion of a bus route that overlaps significantly with an MRT line within the buffer zone, making it a candidate for potential rerouting.

 #### 3.1.2 Features Available / Unavailable